BestTimesToVisit.com Logo

 packing

-Layers are your best friend in Iceland, no matter the season!
-Think thermal base layers, a fleece or wool mid-layer, and a waterproof and windproof outer shell.
-Even in summer, the weather can change on a dime, so always pack a hat and gloves – you'll be surprised how often you need them, even on a sunny day.
+Layers are your best friend in Reykjavik, no matter the season!
+Think thermal base layers, a fleece or wool mid-layer, and a waterproof/windproof outer shell.
+Even in summer, the wind can be fierce, and temperatures can drop surprisingly quickly, especially if you venture outside the city.

 money